 - What else can I do?

 We need to ensure that as many people as possible are aware of the facts regarding the crossing, and that it isn’t a done deal.
-Following on from the informal consultation in 2016 and statutory consultation in late 2018, and the Supplementary Consultation in early 2020, a Design Refinement Consultation will run from 14th July through until 12th August 2020 that we need as many people as possible to respond to please.
+Following on from the informal consultation in 2016, the statutory consultation in late 2018, and the Supplementary Consultation in early 2020, a Design Refinement Consultation will run from 14th July through until 12th August 2020 that we need as many people as possible to respond to please.
 More details on that can be found here.
 There are also details of who you can write to here if you wish to!
 The group is made up of local resident volunteers.
 Whether it’s helping leaflet your area when needed, or legal advice, if you feel you can help in anyway, we’d love to here from you!
 Get in touch here!

 We hope this list of FAQs, alongside the rest of the website, helps to answer any questions you may have.
-If not then pop over to our Facebook Group or send us an email and ask away!
+If not then pop over to our Facebook Group, our Twitter account, or send us an email and ask away!